How to Create Reports with Power BI Service

 Power Pivot – Desktop

-Power BI includes over 600 DAX functions such as sum, average, max, and count.
+Power BI offers over 600 DAX functions, such as sum, average, max, and count.
 Users can also create custom functions.

 OneDrive and SharePoint Integration – Desktop

-The public view is now turned on by default but can be disabled by Power BI admins.
+A Power BI report on SharePoint makes it easier to share and manage reports within teams.
+The public view is enabled by default but can be disabled by Power BI admins.

 Power BI Reports – Desktop and Service

-A Power BI report refers to a collection of visuals and can span multiple pages.
+A Power BI report consists of multiple visuals and can span multiple pages.

 Reports connect to one dataset, or data model, only.
 Power BI can combine multiple data sources into a single report.